alifier/Boston_Housing/README.md

 # Project: Predicting Boston Housing Prices
-# Model Evaluation and Validation
+## Goal: Model Evaluation and Validation
-## This Report is based on a Udacity Project part of the Machine Learning Engineer Nanodegree
+## This report is based on a Udacity Project that is part of the Machine Learning Engineer Nanodegree

 The report is saved in an iPython Notebook format.
 To review it click on the file Boston_Housing.ipynb.